litlabproductions/Roost/README.md

 ## Features
 * Physics-Based Movement
     * Fully responsive suspension simulation defined by 20+ parameters
     * Rigged bike model with lightning fast animation updates
     * Variable system of balance
         * Auto/manual roll over at speed = x.yz
-    * Automatic/manual transmission
     * Wheel colliders
-        * Realistic rotation speed/traction
+        * Realistic rotation speed / traction
+    * Automatic / manual transmission<br/><br/>

 * New 18.3 Lightweight Render Pipeline
     * Provides superior mobile performance over default pipeline
     * PC: 60+ FPS
-    * Mobile: 45+ FPS
+    * Mobile: 45+ FPS<br/><br/>

 * New 18.3 Terrain System
-    * In-house terrain design using fresh tools
+    * In-house terrain design using fresh tools<br/><br/>

 * Post-Processing V2
-    * Combines complete set of rendered effects into a single pipeline
+    * Combines complete set of rendered effects into a single pipeline<br/><br/>

 * Gorgeous UI
-    * Responsive elements fit for any landscape resolution
+    * Responsive elements fit for any landscape resolution<br/><br/>

 * Low Poly Design
     * Bike/Character models contain a reduced poly count
-    * Environment models contain a very low poly count
+    * Environment models contain a very low poly count<br/><br/>

 * Cross-Platform Capability:
-    * Runs on PC, macOS, iOS and Android
+    * Runs on PC, macOS, iOS and Android<br/><br/>

-## Design]
+## Design
-This is a design explanation.
+When I was first desining this game I began loading a chrome bookmark folder with a outragious number of considerable assets over the course of a couple weeks.
+Little did I know every assets materials would need to be redesigned from the ground up after purchase from the assets store.
+This was due to my later implementation of the lightweight render pipeline which demanded all materials fit into its strict mobile guidlines.
+On the bright side, this increased performance in numerous ways.

 * ### Assets:
     * Bike:
       [Low Poly Bikes with Rider](https://assetstore.unity.com/packages/3d/vehicles/land/5-low-poly-dirt-bike-with-rider-108067)